lambdaisland/harvest/README.md

 ## Paths, Selectors, Rules, and Unification

-During the build process Facai keeps track of the "path" it is currently at.
+During the build process Harvest keeps track of the "path" it is currently at.
 When it handles a map entry the map key is added to the path.
 When it handles a nested factory then the factory id (a fully qualified symbol) is added onto the path.
 When handling other collections the sequential index is added to the path.